Paramedic Science BSc

 The following link can be used to support your knowledge of these areas prior to submission of your UCAS/application form or interview: NHS constitution values

-All potential students are required to have a minimum of 5 GCSEs at grade C/4 or above (or a suitable equivalency) to include Maths and English.
+All potential students are required to have a minimum of 5 GCSEs at grade C/4 or above (or a suitable equivalency) to include Maths and English Language.

-Where potential students do not possess GCSE or suitable equivalency in Maths and English subjects equivalency testing opportunities will be made available to the candidate should they so desire (Please note this will incur a cost to the candidate).
+Where potential students do not possess GCSE or suitable equivalency in Maths and English Language subjects equivalency testing opportunities will be made available to the candidate should they so desire (Please note this will incur a cost to the candidate).
+Please note that we do accept Functional skills level 2 in Maths and English.

 UCAS Tariff requirements – 2019 entry